 Postpartum Depression Therapy

-Postpartum Depression Medication
+Treating Postpartum Depression With Medication

-Another important component of receiving well-rounded postpartum depression treatment is prescription medications recommended by the individual’s doctor or psychiatrist.
-The choice of medication will depend on:
+Another vital component of well-rounded postpartum depression treatment is prescription medications, such as Brexanolone, recommended by a doctor or psychiatrist.

 - The severity of the condition

-- Whether or not the mother is breast feeding
+- Whether or not the mother is breastfeeding

 - The medical history of the woman

-Postpartum Depression Antidepressants (SSRI)
+Treating Postpartum Depression with Antidepressants (SSRI)

-Other types of antidepressants include Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs) which improve levels of both serotonin and norepinephrine, another neurotransmitter.
+Other types of antidepressants include Serotonin-Norepinephrine Reuptake Inhibitors (SNRIs).
+This type improves levels of both serotonin and norepinephrine, another neurotransmitter.

-Postpartum Depression Recovery
+Postpartum Depression Treatment to Recovery

 Psychologist vs. Psychiatrist

 Unlike psychiatrists, psychologists do not attend medical school.
-Instead they obtain a doctoral degree which is a research-based education that studies human behavior.
-Psychologists use different psychological testing tools to help focus on the patient’s mind and emotions.
+Instead, they obtain a doctoral degree through a research-based education studying human behavior.
+Psychologists use different psychological testing tools focusing on the patient’s mind and emotions.

-Unlike psychologists, psychiatrists are able to prescribe medications like antidepressants to help correct chemical deficiencies and imbalances that are causing postpartum depression.
-Because of the scientific approach to treatment, psychiatrists will also look to rule out other conditions that cause similar symptoms as postpartum depression, such as malnutrition or a thyroid disorder.
+Unlike psychologists, psychiatrists can prescribe medications like antidepressants to help correct chemical deficiencies and imbalances that cause PPD.
+Because of the scientific approach to treatment, psychiatrists will also look to rule out other conditions that cause symptoms similar to postpartum depression, such as malnutrition or a thyroid disorder.